ExtendRealityLtd/VRTK/README.md

 emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.

-The simple pointer also emits two events, an event when the beam collides with another game object (with a collider that isn't ignoring the raycast layers) and an event when the beam stops colliding with the game object.
+The simple pointer also emits three events, an event when the beam collides with another game object (with a collider that isn't ignoring the raycast layers), an event when the beam stops colliding with the game object and an event when the beam is deactivated to determine the last destination position of the beam (useful for selecting and teleporting).

 A payload is emitted with the event containing:

   * ControllerIndex - The index of the controller emitting the beam
   * Distance - The distance the target is from the controller
   * Target - The game object that the beam is colliding with
+  * TipPosition - The world position of the beam pointer tip

 An example of the `SteamVR_SimplePointer` script can be viewed in the scene `Resources/Examples/003_Controller_SimplePointer` and